Code-Institute-Submissions/Dark-Luna/TESTING.md

 Login/Register

 - User story being tested: As a User, I want to easily register for an account, easily login or logout, easily recover my password in case I forgot, receive an email confirmation after Registering
+  - Test:
+    - Click on the Account icon when not logged in
+    - Click on the Login link
+    - Try to Login in with empty input fields
+    - Try to Login in with an incorrect password
+    - Try to Login in with the wrong email address
+    - Try to Login with correct credentials
+  - Results:
+    - After clicking on the Account icon user is presented with the login and register links
+    - Clicking either of them redirects them to the correct form
+    - Login form validation system is displaying error messages
+    - When all credentials are correct, the user is returned to the homepage and a successmessage is shown.
+  - Verdict: Tests passed, works as expected, no bugs were found during the testing.
+Functionality covered.

-Page when SuperUser
+Page when SuperUser (CRUD)

 - Site owner stories being tested: As a site owner, I would like to add/edit/delete a workshop, add/edit/delete a workshop category, add a blog post and add/edit/delete therapists
   - Test:
-    - Click on the Account link when not logged in
-    - Click on the Loggin link
+    - When a superuser is logged in, additional functions become active (Blog, Categories, Workshops and Therapists)
+    - Clicking either of them should lead to an Admin page or directly to the add blog page.
+    - Try to access the administration page without login into the account
+    - Try to access the administration page with a basic user account
-        Try to Loggin in with empty input fields
+    - Try to access the administration page with superuser account
-        Try to Loggin in with an incorrect password Try to Loggin in with the wrong email address Try to Loggin with correct credentials
-    Results:
-        After clicking on the Account link user is transferred to Login Page Loggin form validation system is displaying error messages When all credentials are correct, the user is returned to the page he was currently displaying/viewing.
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
-Functionality covered.

-Authentication pages (Allauth)

-    User stories being tested: As a User, I want to be notified when I successfully finished the registration process.
-As a User, I want to be able to create my own account, which will give me the possibility to store, view, and edit my profile information.
-As a User, I want to be able to change my password from my profile account, in case my account was hacked, to protect my personal details.
-    Test:
-        Click on the Register link
-        Click on the Login link
-        Click on Forgot Password link
+    - Click on each Admin link
-        Click on Logout
+    - Click on each Add  button on each Admin page
-        Try to Loggin in with empty input fields
-        Try to Register with empty input fields
-        Try to Loggin in with incorrect credentials Try to Loggin in with an incorrect password Try to register with two different passwords Try to register with the same existing username Try to Loggin in with the wrong email address Try to Register with a wrong email address
-    Results:
-        Register page with the registration form is displayed Login page with login form is displayed Password reset page with reset form is displayed When the logout link is clicked, the user is transferred to Home Page and a success message is displayed All different combinations of Try's created an error with messages displayed in forms and Django-messages.
-        When Successfully logged into account success message is displayed When a user successfully registered, he is transferred to Account page to fulfill details
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
-Functionality covered.

-Management/Administration (CRUD)

-    Admin & Owner stories being tested: To have the possibility to Add, Edit, and Delete lesson/s.
-To have a secure admin interface, easy to use.
-Important thing is, this interface must be available only for admins.
-    Test:
-        Try to access the administration page without login into the account Try to access the administration page with a basic user account Try to access the administration page with superuser account Click on each Management and Home section link from the dropdown menu after the user is logged in (superuser) Click on each Remove Button on the selected Lesson, Instructor Profile, or Resort element Click on each Edit Button on the selected Lesson, Instructor Profile, or Resort element Click on each Add + button on each Administration page Trying to Add/Edit selected element with empty random required fields Trying to Add/Edit selected element with all required fields filled
+    - Trying to Add/Edit selected element with empty random required fields -Trying to Add/Edit selected element with all required fields filled
-    Results:
+  - Results:
+    - All links point to the correct page and that page gives the correct options for adding, editing and deleting blog, category, workshop and therapists.
+    - All forms are validated and give an appropriate message when submitting.
-        When a user is not logged in, the Django-allauth decorator is preventing from accessing the page by navigating the user to the Administration Login page
+    - When a user is not logged in, the Django-allauth decorator is preventing from accessing the page by navigating the user to the Administration Login page
-        When a user is logged in with a standard user account, the Django-allauth decorator is preventing from accessing the page by navigating the user to the Administration Login page
+    - When a user is logged in with a standard user account, the Django-allauth decorator is preventing from accessing the page by navigating the user to the Administration Login page
-        When a user is logged in with superuser account, Administration/Management page is displayed All links are pointing superuser to correct Administration/Management page Remove functionality works as expected.
+    - When a user is logged in with superuser account, Administration/Management page is displayed
+    - All links are pointing superuser to correct Admin page
+    - Remove functionality works as expected.
 By clicking Remove button all instance is removed including images if assigned to.
-        When the Edit button is clicked super user is navigated to the Edit Form Page of the selected instance When Add + button is clicked super user is navigated to Add Form page of the selected instance When Add/Edit form is submitted and required fields are not placed or have incorrect format validation system is showing messages and the form is not submitted until all criteria match.
+    - When the Edit button is clicked super user is navigated to the Edit Form Page of the selected instance
+    - When Add button is clicked super user is navigated to Add Form page of the selected instance
+    - When Add/Edit form is submitted and required fields are not placed or have incorrect format validation system is showing messages and the form is not submitted until all criteria match.
-        When Add/Edit form is submitted and required fields are correctly filled in form is submitted.
+    - When Add/Edit form is submitted and required fields are correctly filled in form is submitted.
 The instance is added or edited and updated in the database
-    Verdict: Tests passed, works as expected, no bugs were found during the testing.
+  - Verdict: Tests passed, works as expected, no bugs were found during the testing.
 Functionality covered.

 Validators
 HTML